skellis46/finger-pointing-moon/case-for-support.md

 >How are these all researcher-development activities?

 I have been an artist for 30 years, and an artist in the academy for 20 years.
 In this time, I have pursued and developed individual research practices that have led to small-scale outcomes.
-I have also tended to resist expansive or wider public dissemination strategies (with the exception of blogging).
+I have also tended to resist expansive or wider public dissemination and engagement strategies (with the exception of blogging).
 The project's development plan builds on the research component of this proposal.
-The plan will enhance my role within practice-research, and significantly develop the influence and importance of my research to artist-scholars by helping me acquire four new capabilities: 1) communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) demonstrate leadership in methodological advances in practice-research; 3) develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and outside of dance and the performing arts.
+The plan will enhance my role within practice-research, and significantly develop the influence and importance of my research to artist-scholars (and communities of interest) by helping me acquire four new capabilities: 1) communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) demonstrate leadership in methodological advances in practice-research; 3) develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and outside of dance and the performing arts.

 These four capabilities will be developed through four bold activities and outputs:

+- clarify how these are outputs, collaborative research, dissemination, public engagement and impact.
+Two are built on practices of collection and curation.
+Include how these practices will be underpinned/informed by the research (how will they?)

 _1. Unforgettable_ (Output 3) will be an exhibition of visual and text materials based on a practice of gathering and sharing the public's experiences of dance and movement.
 Artists, scholars and audiences from around the world will be canvassed to send a written note or letter that describes a single unforgettable moment or experience of dancing.
 These documents will be collated and organised into an exhibition to be presented by project partners in England and Scotland. _Unforgettable_ builds on the research's epistemic narrative by exploring the role of memory and languages of experience and expression in understanding how we come to know what we know.
 The process and exhibition is designed to: i) inspire creativity in how other researchers understand and represent the scope of their largely theoretical undertakings; ii) seek wider impact by ambitiously engaging a broad cross-section of participants; iii) develop new and formal research-informed partnerships and collaborations with non-academic organisations in the UK, and informal collaborations with people who submit materials from around the world.